 You are encouraged to form a study group.
 If you are smart, being in a study group will give you the opportunity to assist others.
-By assisting others you will be exposed to ideas and approaches that you might never have considered on your own.
-(Some will be flat out lame.
-Others will be insightful and challenging.)
+By assisting others you will be exposed to ideas and approaches (and errors) that you might never have considered on your own.
 You will benefit.

-If you are less smart, being in a study group will give

-you the opportunity to ask questions from someone that remembers what it is like to be totally new at this subject.
+If you are struggling, being in a study group will give you the opportunity to ask questions from someone that remembers what it is like to be totally new at this subject.
 They are more likely to understand your questions because they sat through the same classes you did, took the same tests as you did, and probably thought about the same questions that you did.